zero-one01/pass-winmenu/README.md

 ### Setting up GPG:

-If you already have a GPG key, you may want to consider importing it and using that (see ['accessing an existing password store on a different host'](
+If you already have a GPG key, you can skip this step and go to ['creating a new password store'](
-#accessing-an-existing-password-store-on-a-different-host)).
+#creating-a-new-password-store).
 If you've never used GPG before, you can generate a new key.
 Start pass-winmenu, right click the key icon in the notification area, and click `Open shell`.